shukriadams/haku/README.md

 Status
 ------
 Haku is still in early alpha.
-It builds and works, but its structure is still not settled.
+It builds and works, but its structure hasn't settled yet.
 Use with care.

 Coming soon
 -----------
 - automated Adobe Build integration
-- Currently only Android is supported, iOS is incoming.
 - better build support on non-Windows systems.
 - a kitchen sink demo project.
+- shims for standard camera hardware to emulate Phonegap drivers.

 Basic set up
 ------------